pixelknitter/eddies-portfolio/packages/web-astro/src/static/about.md

 > A wizard is never late, nor is he early; he arrives precisely when he means to.

-As a world traveler, storyteller, forever learner, and wearer of many hats in 15+ years working in Silicon Valley startups, I aim to inspire, nudge, and put a bit more optimism into the world.
+I am a world traveler, storyteller, forever learner, and wearer of many hats in 15+ years working in Silicon Valley startups.
+My passion is to inspire, nudge, and create a bit more optimism into the world.

 ## Interests